Installing Pharos Triton

 Option A: Deploy via an unlocked managed package

-Option B: Visit us at this Github repo.
+Option B: Visit us at .
 The code is available and free for all to use and modify as necessary.
 Feel free to utilize your favorite IDE or deployment tool to release the logger code in all environments as necessary.
 We recommend that the log util is deployed to production once it has been vetted through your development process.
 As your sandboxes are refreshed the log util will become available there as well.

 Pharos Triton is based on platform events.
 In other words, every time logs are flushed, a platform event gets fired off.